Grilling vs. Barbecuing

 Indirect heat, on the other hand, is when you have heat on only one side of the grill.
 If you’re using a gas grill, you simply turn off half of the burners.
 If you’re using charcoal, you push the coals to one side.

-Then, you place the food on the side where there is no heat and close the lid.
+You place the food on the side where there is no heat or on the grate over the deflector plate and close the lid.
 This creates more of an oven effect, and this is what advances you from griller to barbecuer.

 How to Barbecue